sshtools/two-slices/README.md

 }
 ```

-For Java to automatically find this service, you must add it's full class name to a file in `META-INF/services/com.sshtools.twoslices.ToasterService`, and/or add it to `module-info.java` using the appropriate syntax for Java services.
+For Java to automatically find this service, you must add it's full class name, e.g. `com.mypackage.MyToaster$Service` to a file in `META-INF/services/com.sshtools.twoslices.ToasterService`, and/or add it to `module-info.java` using the appropriate syntax for Java services.

 ### Installing Your Own Factory